Quincy, California

-Quincy (formerly, Quinsy) is a census-designated place and the county seat of Plumas County, California.
+Quincy (formerly Quinsy) is a census-designated place in and the county seat of Plumas County, California.
 The population was 1,630 during the 2020 Census, down from 1,728 during the 2010 Census, and 1,879 during the 2000 Census.

 History

-Quincy is on the current and ancestral lands of the Maidu people.
+Before the settlers arrived in the area during the 1850s, it was inhabited by the Maidu tribe because of the American Valley's source of water, fertile soil and favorable weather conditions.
 Quincy started as a Gold Rush town, associated with the former Elizabethtown, California.
-Started in 1852, Elizabethtown slowly faded.
+Starting in 1852, Elizabethtown slowly faded.

 Development moved a mile away into the American Valley after settler James H. Bradley, who helped organize Plumas County, donated land there for the county seat.
 He laid out the town and named it after his farm in Illinois that had been named for John Quincy Adams (1767–1848), the sixth president of the United States (1825–1829).

 The Quincy post office opened in 1855, and the town was formally recognized in 1858.

 Geography and climate

 Quincy is located at 39°56′11″N 120°56′53″W (39.936279, −120.947921).

 According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, all of it is land.

 Quincy is underlain by metasedimentary rock of the Shoo Fly Complex.
 Its dominant silica-rich clastic material weathers to a stony coarse soil which includes the well or somewhat excessively drained alluvial fan material (mainly Forgay very gravelly sandy loam) on which most of Quincy's businesses and homes have been built.
 Cultivated land north of the residential area lies on poorly drained loam, silt loam or fine sandy loam.

 Quincy has a Mediterranean climate (Köppen Csb) though its inland location and altitude makes it more continental and wetter than usual for this type, with very heavy snowfalls sometimes occurring in winter – the record being 133 in in the very wet January 1916.
 Although summer days are hot and only 1.4 days per winter fail to top 32 F, nights can be very cold and frosts occur on 179 days per year and have been recorded even in July.